Sam-Belliveau/ece-4760-final-project/2-high-level-design.md

 By leveraging the Raspberry Pi Pico's ADC along with the RP2040's fast processors, we determined it was possible to implement a more sophisticated localization technique entirely on-chip.

 We decided to implement a time-difference-of-arrival (TDOA) method to determine sound location.
 To compute the time difference between microphones, we use cross-correlations to estimate the likelihood of various sample shifts.
-As compared to FFT based approaches, this approach is significantely cheaper to compute.
-This approach allows us to localize many types of sounds quickly and accurately on the Pico.

 ## 2.2 Background Math